Secrets of wise old oak trees

 - Slow addition of oxygen–decreases astringency and improves smoothness.

-- Provides conditions for malolactic fermentation–a process that produces a creamy taste.
+- Provides conditions for malolactic fermentation, which creates a creamier taste.

-- Oak lactone–herby flavours like dill, woody notes, and a hint of coconut.
+- Syringaldehyde–like vanilla.
+Oak lactone–herb flavours like dill, woody notes, with a hint of coconut.

 - Eugenol–think smokey spices and cloves.